Monica Lewinsky Laments That Starr Report Wasn’t Hidden Like The Mueller Report: ‘If. F******. Only.’

 Monica Lewinsky wishes her own case could have gotten the Mueller treatment.

-The woman caught in the center of Bill Clinton’s impeachment took to the internet this week to lament that information about her own scandal was not hidden the way the Russia investigation has been.
-Lewinsky’s affair with President Clinton was a centerpiece of the report put together by Special Counsel Kenneth Starr that eventually led to Clinton’s impeachment, and the report itself was released to members of Congress and the media as well.
+The woman caught in the center of Bill Clinton’s impeachment proceedings took to the internet this week to lament that information about her own scandal was not hidden the way the Russia investigation has been.
+Lewinsky’s affair with President Clinton was a centerpiece of the report put together by special counsel Kenneth Starr — one that eventually led to Clinton’s impeachment.
+The report itself was released to members of Congress and to the media, as well.

 The report on Russian interference in the 2016 election and allegations that Russia colluded with Trump’s campaign, by contrast, has not seen the light of day.
 Attorney General William Barr has delivered a summary of the report to lawmakers, and it is not clear when — or if — it could ever become public.

-As Newsweek noted, Monica Lewinsky seemed dismayed at the difference the two reports faced.
-She took to Twitter to post a reaction to an observation from University of Southern California Gould School of Law professor Orin Kerr about the difference in the two reports.
+As Newsweek noted, Monica Lewinsky seemed dismayed at the difference as regards the treatment of the two reports.
+She took to Twitter to post a reaction to an observation from law professor Orin Kerr about the difference in the two reports.

 “Imagine if the Starr Report had been provided only to President Clinton’s Attorney General, Janet Reno, who then read it privately and published a 4-page letter based on her private reading stating her conclusion that President Clinton committed no crimes,” Kerr wrote.